Discover more from The Retroist

 So a half a decade passes, and I am started to get more into computer programming and spending every waking second on my computer.
 It was at this point where I developed a habit that still follows me to this day.
 I will have a TV on next to whatever computer I am working on and will have it silently running.
 It was during one of these silent runs that I happened upon a new show, Beast Wars: Transformers.
 I saw the title pop up on the screen and stopped what I was doing.

 Transformers you say?
 I am interested.
 Computer graphics?
 I am very interested.
 Tell me about it, please…

 When the descendants of the treacherous Decepticons — now known as Predacons — land on a mysterious planet in search of the powerful crystal fuel Energon, it’s up to Optimus Primal and the heroic Maximals to stop them before they conquer the universe!

-I began watching it and what would follow would be an on again off again romance with the show as it continued its 3 season run.
+I began watching it, and what would follow would be an on-again-off-again romance with the show as it continued its 3 season run.
 Some months I would get really involved with the show, it was more complex than the Transformers I grew up with.
 Often having multi-layered plots that spanned episodes.
-Plus as I mentioned, the whole series was computer animated, which I was very excited about at the time.
+Plus, as I mentioned, the whole series was computer animated, which I was very excited about at the time.
 The problem I had with the show is that it wasn’t the original Transformers.
-So actually the problem was me.
+So actually the issue was me.

-Now 15 years has passed since the show’s run and I have had the opportunity to watch the show almost right after watching the original Transformers and I have to give the show the credit it deserves.
-Yes it is silly and derivative, but the writing on the show was solid for a kid’s show and I am really impressed with how much respect the writers gave to the kids that watched it — giving them longer running plots and complex characters who develop across multiple episodes.
+Now 15 years have passed since the show’s run and I have had the opportunity to watch the show almost right after watching the original Transformers and I have to give the show the credit it deserves.
+Yes, it is silly and derivative, but the writing on the show was solid for a kid’s show and I am really impressed with how much respect the writers gave to the kids that watched it — giving them longer-running plots and complex characters who develop across multiple episodes.

 Shout!
 Factory as always continues to impress with their releases.
-The series transfer looks and sounds great and has dome great extras including:
+The series transfer looks and sounds great and has some great extras including:

 – Retrospective featurettes